smikhalevski/doubter/README.md

 // ⮕ 'Space'
 ```

+> [!WARNING]\
-> **Warning** Most of the time you don't need to add operations directly.
+> Most of the time you don't need to add operations directly.
 Instead, you can use the higher-level API:
 > [checks](#checks), [refinements](#refinements), and [alterations](#alterations).

 Operations can alter the shape output, populate issues, and delegate parsing to the next operation.
 They are